sabirbagwan/sabirbagwan.github.io/_posts/2023-05-22-Difference-between-CPU-GPU-TPU.md

 Disadvantages:
 1. Limited General-purpose Capabilities: TPUs are primarily designed for machine learning workloads and may not provide the same versatility as CPUs and GPUs for non-AI tasks.
-2. Limited Availability: TPUs are not as widely available as
+2. Limited Availability: TPUs are not as widely available
 <br>
 <br>